dashpole/dashpole_demos/otel/agent/README.md

 ### What should "most" things running in Kubernetes clusters do today (kubernetes 1.19)?

+There are two viable options today: The sidecar approach, and sending to a hostnetwork daemonset through the host IP.

-Read about the other options below, and if those don't apply to you, a sidecar-based approach is probably the best.
-This means running an OpenTelemetry Agent container in each pod that emits telemetry.
+The sidecar approach involves running an OpenTelemetry Agent container in each pod that emits telemetry.
 See [`tracing_app/deploy/overlays/sidecar`](https://github.com/dashpole/dashpole_demos/tree/master/tracing_app/deploy/overlays/sidecar) for an example patch and configuration for adding a sidecar container to a deployment.
+Sidecars can be expensive, and ties the deployment of your telemetry pipeline to the application, as they are located in the same pod.

+The host IP approach involves running an agent on each node, and listening on the host's 55680 port.
+This can be done either by using host network (see [`otel/agent/overlays/hostnetwork`](https://github.com/dashpole/dashpole_demos/tree/master/otel/agent/overlays/hostnetwork)), or by using a host port (see [`otel/agent/overlays/hostport`](https://github.com/dashpole/dashpole_demos/tree/master/otel/agent/overlays/hostport)).
+However, unlike using the sidecar approach, your application must add additional configuration to detect the host's IP, and configure the application to send telemetry there.
+See [`tracing_app/deploy/overlays/hostip`](https://github.com/dashpole/dashpole_demos/tree/master/tracing_app/deploy/overlays/hostip) for an example of how this could be done.

+### Sidecar vs HostIP

+The sidecar approach is generally simpler, as it doesn't require changes to the application.
+It is also easier to size CPU and memory of the sidecar container to your applications' needs.

+The HostIP approach provides better separation of concerns, and can make it easier for different teams to manage the application and the telemetry infrastructure.
+It can be difficult to correctly size daemonsets, as telemetry output isn't neccessarily evenly spread across nodes in a cluster.

 ### When should I use the node local service?